z-prince/git_homework/thoughts.md

 1. I want to be more open to answering questions from my fellow classmates and reaching out when I need help from them.

 2. I want to ensure I slow down and practice due dilligence to prevent easily avoidable errors.

+Add at least one shoutout to someone who has helped you, supported you, or just been a positive presence in the last two weeks!

+All of the instructors are great but Amy Holt has specifically been super helpful outside of class and aided me with whatever issues I was having on solo work!